 They have some short scenes together that showcase her kindness towards others, including Mitsuru despite him shrugging off her concern, but there wasn’t anything about those scenes that made me suspect they could become something more.
 It isn’t until Squad 13 visits a beach that their relationship really starts to develop.
 While they’re out exploring an abandoned town, Kokoro finds a book about having babies and Mitsuru, who sees her discovery, keeps it a secret with her.
 This mutual secret they share leads to them spending more time interacting with each other until they switch partners.

-The partner switch is initially recommended because Mitsuru and Inuko are becoming increasingly incompatible, but it gives him some much needed character development while also giving a Kokoro a chance to be honest with herself.
+The partner switch is initially recommended because Mitsuru and Ikuno are becoming increasingly incompatible, but it gives him some much needed character development while also giving a Kokoro a chance to be honest with herself.
 Nothing against Futoshi — he was a nice guy who happened to fall for her, but all of their conversations revolved around him putting her on a pedestal — and it doesn’t make for a very interesting couple when there’s no opportunity for them to express their feelings, especially Kokoro.

-So it’s no real surprise that when an opportunity presented itself to switch partners, Kokoro jumped on the opportunity to help Mitsuru even if it meant breaking her promise to stay with Futoshi.
+So it’s no real surprise that when an opportunity presented itself to switch partners, Kokoro decided to help Mitsuru even if it meant breaking her promise to stay with Futoshi.
 Mitsuru has been dealing with the scars of his past and feeling betrayed after Hiro broke their childhood promise.
-In his mind, not only is unable to trust others, but he feels that he would cause the same disappointment to Kokoro too.
+In his mind, not only is he unable to trust others, but he feels that he would cause the same disappointment to Kokoro too.
 Kokoro admits that she isn’t a good person because she broke a promise as well, but that it doesn’t mean that people shouldn’t lean on others for support when they need it, too.
 This honesty between them makes them a better match, and Mitsuru even promises to protect Kokoro, something he wouldn’t have even considered before.

 How The Love Blossoms

-For the next several episodes, their continued partnership grants them more opportunities to spend time together in the greenhouse and talking about their future.
+For the next several episodes, their continued partnership grants them more opportunities to spend time together in the greenhouse while talking about their future.
 Kokoro also develops a growing interest in having a baby because of the book she found, and as their conversations become more deep, it showcases how Kokoro has developed her own voice by being with Mitsuru.
-At the same time, Mitsuru is noticeable kinder in these episodes, becoming more comfortable with her and expressing his feelings without doubt or hesitation.
+At the same time, Mitsuru is noticeably kinder in these episodes, becoming more comfortable with her and expressing his feelings without doubt or hesitation.
 It’s great seeing them interact together, and it’s during one of these conversations after Kokoro gives Mitsuru a much needed hair trim (seriously, why wasn’t his hair like this all the time?) that Kokoro kisses him.

 It’s a touching scene brimming with the sincerity and uncertainty while also cementing her desires to invest in the future and leave something behind when she’s gone.
 Part of what makes Kokoro’s assertiveness so appreciated is because it’s in the context of a world that has left behind love and families in order to fight a never-ending war.
 It makes their questions of what it means to be in love and intimacy far more innocent than in typical anime shows, and it all comes to a head in one of my favorite episodes.